Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 The licence opens the door.
 Everything after that is on you.

-We place licensed forklift operators across Greater Sydney, including Parramatta, Liverpool, Blacktown, and the Hills District.
+If you're a worker chasing forklift roles across Sydney — warehouses, construction yards, distribution centres — register with Leap Labour.
 We verify your licence class before allocation, match you to sites that need your specific ticket, and aim for consistent, ongoing work. 💼

 Frequently Asked Questions